dailydotdev/daily/README.md

 You are more than welcome.
 Before contributing, kindly check our [guidelines](https://github.com/dailydotdev/.github/blob/master/CONTRIBUTING.md).

-## 🧳 Careers

-We are always looking for talent.
-You can find all open positions [here](https://daily.dev/careers)

 ## 💬 What do you think of daily.dev?

 <div align="left">